sillsm/openklave.com/_posts/2021-10-21-Driving-the-Screen.md

 ---
-title:  "Learn how to control the display"
+title:  "Tutorial 4: Put it together to drive the LCD Screen"
 layout: post
 tag: developer
 ---